-- (1) In order to become a Euronext Growth Advisor, an approval from Oslo Børs is required. - (2) Members and other investment firms that are not Members on Oslo Børs/Euronext Expand and/or Euronext Growth Oslo, that are authorised to provide corporate finance services, cf. the Securities Trading Act, Section 2-1 (1) item 6 and 7 and Section 2-6 (1) item 3, can apply to Oslo Børs to be approved as a Euronext Growth Advisor.
-Foreign investment firms that are not authorised to provide corporate finance services in Norway may also apply to be approved as a Euronext Growth Advisor.

-- (3) In evaluating such applications, Oslo Børs will carry out a comprehensive assessment of the applicant's suitability.
-This shall include, inter alia, the other investment services authorisations held by the applicant, the applicant's and its employees' knowledge and experience with the securities market, the relevant expertise of its employees, and any previous breaches of stock exchange rules or other securities legislation.
-When assessing applications from foreign investment firms that are not authorised to provide corporate services in Norway, Oslo Børs will also consider, inter alia, the stock exchange and securities market legislation that applies in the applicant's home state. - 1.
+- (1) In order to become a Euronext Growth Advisor, an approval from Oslo Børs is required. - (2) Members and other investment firms that are not Members on Oslo Børs/Euronext Expand and/or Euronext Growth Oslo, that are authorised to provide corporate finance services, cf. MiFID II Annex I Section A (6) and (7) and Section B (3), can apply to Oslo Børs to be approved as a Euronext Growth Advisor. - (3) In evaluating such applications, Oslo Børs will carry out a comprehensive assessment of the applicant's suitability.
+This shall include, inter alia, the other investment services authorisations held by the applicant, the applicant's and its employees' knowledge and experience with the securities market, the relevant expertise of its employees, and any previous breaches of stock exchange rules or other securities legislation. - 1.
 The application form is available on Oslo Børs' website.
 Applications will be processed within four weeks of receipt, unless significant matters require further clarification. - 2.
-Persons acting as advisors at a Euronext Growth Advisor on Euronext Growth Oslo shall attend a relevant training course at Oslo Børs.
-Exemptions may be granted if an advisor can provide evidence of sufficient experience and expertise. - (4) Regardless of whether an applicant satisfies all the requirements, Oslo Børs reserves the right to refuse an application if it considers that an applicant is not suitable at the time of its application and that approving the application could lead to an increased risk of the level of general confidence in the stock market, the securities market or Oslo Børs being weakened.
+Relevant persons acting as advisors at a Euronext Growth Advisor on Euronext Growth Oslo shall attend a relevant training course at Oslo Børs.
+Relevant persons include persons involved in the assessments in connection with the tasks and responsibilities of a Euronext Growth Advisor pursuant to this Chapter 5.
+Exemptions may be granted if an advisor has sufficient experience and expertise. - (4) Regardless of whether an applicant satisfies all the requirements, Oslo Børs reserves the right to refuse an application if it considers that an applicant is not suitable at the time of its application and that approving the application could lead to an increased risk of the level of general confidence in the stock market, the securities market or Oslo Børs being weakened.
 There must be grounds for such a refusal. - (5) An applicant will be informed in writing of the decision of Oslo Børs whether to approve the applicant as a Euronext Growth Advisor or not.
 If the application is approved, an EGA Agreement with Oslo Børs shall be entered into before the applicant may conduct activities as a Euronext Growth Advisor.